-The Department of Communication Studies invites applications from undergraduate and graduate students (all majors) for its Winter 2018 travel seminar in France and Spain
+The Department of Communication Studies invites applications from undergraduate and graduate students (all majors) for its Summer 2018 travel seminar in Japan

-- Satisfy Major, Minor, or Elective course requirements/Earn needed credits/stay on track academically
+- Satisfy Major, Minor, or Elective course requirements (including Leadership Studies minor requirement)

-- Satisfy K-State 8 Gloval Issues and Perspectives requirement
+- Satisfy K-State 8 Global Issues and Perspectives requirement

 - Utilize Financial Aid to fund this 2-week course and apply for K-State and other scholarships (check "Helpful Links" for details)